 ThermoWorks, maker of a number of great thermometers for food, oven, grill, and smoker, has released a new tool ideal for outdoor cooks called “Smoke.”
 I got my hands on a pre-release copy and have begun testing it.This is a very cool $99 device with a transmitter attached to two probes and a remote receiver that you can put in your pocket or hang from a lanyard around your neck and carry up to 300 feet away while you watch the game or cut the lawn.
 It can be paired with unlimited receivers according to ThermoWorks (at $45 each).
-A wireless Wi-Fi gateway that sends your temps to the cloud and smartphones is scheduled to be released by Spring of 2017 for $89!
+A wireless Wi-Fi gateway that sends your temps to the cloud and smartphones has now been released for $89!
+See addendum below.
 Smoke ships with two probes, one for air temp and one for food temp.

 In addition to these novel features, what sets it apart from the competition is a user interface designed so that you really don’t need a manual.
 You can take it out of the box and be up and running in minutes.
 Competing wireless remote reading devices